Home | Blog Index | Blog Archives | Christianity & Faith Essays

 When the rear seats are stowed, the back storage area platform overhangs about six inches up to the back of the second row seats.
 This leaves a roughly six-by-six cavity across the width of the interior behind the second row seats.
 We decided that this space will be ideal for the power console, and we'll be getting to that tomorrow.

 The main project today, besides the initial cleaning of the car interior, was to construct one of the fruits of our brainstorm - a tripod compartment for the rear storage area.
-One of the biggest issues with past weather expeditions was space for fully-extended tripods.
+One of the biggest issues with past storm observing expeditions was space for fully-extended tripods.
 When you stop during an expedition to set up your cameras, time is of the essence, and the task of extending tripod legs is often problematic.
 The tripods also need to be easily accessable, able to be deployed and re-stowed quickly.
 Our tripod compartment will solve these issues for us.

 The tripod compartment is created by simply adding a 'second floor' to the rear storage area.
 For most SUVs and wagons, this can be built by nailing plywood to a set of 2x4 risers.
 On my car (Ford Freestyle), the rear storage/seating area features ledges that are conveniently suited to simple bridging, using a set of boards cut to fit: